- 13 Mar 2023

 Example 4

-Enforcement Action used: Axonius - Add Custom Field
+Enforcement Action used: Axonius - Add Custom Data to Assets Action from the Axonius Utilities category.

-Number values can often have more meaning than other types of measurement.
-This user wanted to use a number value to indicate whether this asset possibly had one or more CVEs related to it.
-They wrote a conditional statement that creates a custom field of type integer that represents a number-value score based on the Boolean value of the exploit field.
+Number values can often have more meaning than other types of measurements.
+This user wants to use a number value to indicate whether this asset possibly has one or more CVEs related to it.
+They wrote a statement that creates a custom field of type integer that represents a number-value score based on the Boolean value of the exploit field.

 Example 5